Data Hosting Program

 There are several guidelines for the adoption of a data set by an institution:

-- Data set hosts must be experienced with the collection of quantitative data sets, and should have experience with the data set in question.
-Sufficient institutional resources should be available to support the hosting, possibly including relevant computer resources, research support, or (especially in the case of junior faculty) assurance that proper credit will be given to the host.
+- Data set hosts must be experienced with the collection of quantitative data sets and should have experience with the data set in question.
+Sufficient institutional resources should be available to support the hosting, possibly including relevant computer resources and research support.

-- The host agrees to serve as the primary contact person and deal with substantive questions concerning the data set (i.e., the host’s email address will be listed on the COW web site as the person to contact with data set questions).
+- The host agrees to serve as the primary contact person and deal with substantive questions concerning both the current and previous versions of a data set.
+The host’s email address will be listed on the COW web site as the person to contact with data set questions.

 - COW data sets will be released only through the COW website (not by individual hosts), and only after the data are final.
 Procedures for data set review are described on the website.
 The purpose of this rule is to avoid a proliferation of partial, unofficial, or inconsistent data sets through the research community.

-- When a major revision or update of a data set is complete, the host agrees to compose and publish an “article of record” concerning the new data set (for instance, in a professional journal).
+- When a major revision or update of a data set is complete, the host agrees to compose and publish an “article of record” concerning the new data set.
+The article of record could be in a peer-reviewed journal, but a manuscript describing the update and a piece of analysis demonstrating how the data could be used published on the COW website is sufficient.
 We expect all scholars who use the resulting data set to cite this article of record and to clearly state the data set version used for analysis.

-- A subset of data hosts serve on the COW Advisory Board on a rotating basis.
+- A subset of data hosts will serve on the COW Advisory Board on a rotating basis.

 - Hosts are expected to work with the Director to secure external grant funds for data collection and updating.